-- A contemporary curriculum, with a focus on biochemistry and molecular biology in health and disease, and a research-focused level 7 year with an extanded MSci research project; - Innovative and relevant assessments, designed to foster creativity; - A core laboratory programme delivered in well-equipped modern laboratories and a wide range of third year research projects and fourth year extended MSci research projects; - The Undergraduate Student Research Conference and MSci Conference, giving you the opportunity to present the outcomes of your year research projects in the context of a realistic research conference experience; - The option to take an Applied Life Sciences Placement between level 5 and level 6; - The option to include study abroad either as a semester abroad at level 5 or an International Year between level 5 and level 6; - The opportunity to study a language alongside your programme
+- A contemporary curriculum, with a focus on biochemistry and molecular biology in health and disease, which has been designed to meet requirements for Royal Society of Biology Accreditation; - Innovative and relevant assessments, designed to foster creativity; - A core laboratory programme delivered in well-equipped modern laboratories and a wide range of final year research projects; - The Undergraduate Student Research Conference, giving you the opportunity to present the outcomes of your final year research project in the context of a realistic research conference experience; - The option to take an Applied Life Sciences Placement between level 5 and level 6; - The option to include study abroad either as a semester abroad at level 5 or an International Year between level 5 and level 6; - The opportunity to study a language alongside your programme.

-4. Aims of the programme
+3. Aims of the programme